Leave to Work Away From Cambridge

 - You will need to include particulars relating to the circumstances in which you expect to be working and the name of the authority with whom you propose to work during your period of absence from Cambridge.
 For many students the research project will require extended visits to other places in order, for example, to consult archives, to make use of specialist collections or equipment, or to gather data in the field

-- Leave to work away is normally granted on a termly basis, or for a specific period of time, after which the student returns into residence in Cambridge
+- Work away is normally granted on a termly basis, or for a specific period of time – you will need to specify actual dates, after which you must return into residence in Cambridge

 - Practice varies according to subject: a number of Degree Committees do not permit candidates to work away from Cambridge until the first-year assessment and registration has taken place; some other Degree Committees, in which extended fieldwork is the norm, do not carry out the assessment and registration exercise until the fieldwork has been completed.
 If you are not sure, please check with your Degree Committee directly before making your application

-- Students granted 'leave to work away' are considered still to be under the active supervision of their Cambridge Supervisor unless alternative arrangements have been approved.
+- Students granted permission to work away are considered still to be under the active supervision of their Cambridge Supervisor unless alternative arrangements have been approved.
 Degree Committees should satisfy themselves that adequate supervisory cover is available for students working away from Cambridge and may think it appropriate to appoint a second supervisor locally who can monitor and guide the student

 - Students funded by one of the Research Councils or the Cambridge Trusts must inform the sponsor in advance of their plans to work outside the University